 “One reviewer of my first album wrote that my songs are about people living on the margins.
 I agree to a point,” Rudd says.
 “I think we all live on the margins to a certain extent, revealing what we want to reveal to others but keeping so much of the confusion and chaos of being alive inside.
 The songs on my new album, just like my first, focus on that inner, more secretive world we often choose to keep to ourselves.
 Not just the suffering and the desperation and the feelings of isolation, but also that other side of being human - love, beauty, joy.”

-Going to the Mountain features Brant Leeper on piano and Hammond organ (John Mayall, Buddy Guy), Mark Clark on drums (Ottmar Liebert, John Popper), Pat Malone on guitar (Eric Johnson, Lonnie Mack), Asher Barreras on electric and upright bass and cello, and Jen Bixby on backing vocals.
+Ways of the World features Brant Leeper on piano,Hammond organ, and clavichord (John Mayall, Buddy Guy), Mark Clark on drums and percussion (Ottmar Liebert, John Popper), Pat Malone on guitar (Eric Johnson, Lonnie Mack), Asher Barreras on electric and upright bass and cello, and Kelly Khun on backing vocals.

 “I’ve been gifted to be in the studio with incredible musicians and friends,” Rudd says.
-“It’s been two albums now with them, and there will be another one in the fall.
+“It’s been three albums now with them, and there will be another one in the fall.
 The process is always a true collaboration.
 Every note they play is all about bringing out the essence of each song.
 I can’t imagine playing and creating with anyone else.”

-While many of the songs carry on the same vibe and approach to songwriting as those on his first album, Going to the Mountain offers a wider musical experience, with Rudd returning to his musical roots with a more electric and edgier sound.
-But the people he wrote about in Long Way from Paradise are still there, still looking for answers and sometimes finding them.
+While many of the songs carry on the same vibe and approach to songwriting as those on his first two albums, Ways of the World also offers a departure into different terrain.
+Some of the songs, for example, were written as a direct response to Rudd’s cancer diagnosis, which came a week after the recording session for the last album was done.
+But the people he wrote about in Going to the Mountain and Long Way from Paradise are still there, still looking for answers and sometimes finding them.